TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-9-0.rst

 Some setups require a more flexible approach:

 * E.g. when you want to clean a core and re-index that data your index is not complete for some time on the live site
-* When you want to do a master/slave setup for performance reasons(e.g. by using a slave node on the webserver) this was not possible by now
+* When you want to do a master/slave setup for performance reasons(e.g. by using a slave node on the web server) this was not possible by now

 With a separation of read and write connections this is now possible.
 With these building blocks you could e.g.